So, What Is Calligraphy?

 calligraphy writing birdseye view of setup

-Calligraphy is an art form that emphasizes beauty and style.
-In western culture, it’s been relegated to wedding invitations, envelopes, etc, but a century ago, it was widely used.
-In many eastern and mid-eastern cultures, it continues to be an inseparable part of identity.
+Calligraphy emphasizes beauty and style.
+In western culture, it’s been relegated to wedding invitations, envelopes, etc. But a century ago, it was widely used around the globe.

 Human history owes much of its record-keeping to calligraphy.